Gets the inappropriate, unwanted, or offensive content analysis results for a Amazon Rekognition Video analysis started by StartContentModeration

 For more information, see Working with Stored Videos in the Amazon Rekognition Devlopers Guide.

-returns detected unsafe content labels, and the time they are detected, in an array,
+returns detected inappropriate, unwanted, or offensive content moderation labels, and the time they are detected, in an array,

 , of ContentModerationDetection